5J2J/openvpn-admin-plus/README.md

 * [organizr-Docker](https://hub.docker.com/r/organizr/organizr)
 * [watchtower](https://hub.docker.com/r/containrrr/watchtower)

-Portainer, Cockpit and pivpn-tap-web-ui can all be added as "vertical" tabs in organizr, for a clean single tab in your browser.
+Portainer, Cockpit and openvpn-admin-plus can all be added as "vertical" tabs in organizr, for a clean single tab in your browser.
 All are iFrame compatible when accessed via http:// -- it'll work with https:// too, but not in the iFrame (new tab will open). watchtower can be setup to run once and then stop, updating all of your containers (including Portainer and watchtower itself).

 ![screenshot-brix-pc2-2022 03 09-14_50_38](https://user-images.githubusercontent.com/41088895/157542989-5f13f2e5-8b69-4958-a3dc-95270485efc0.png)